 Typically, expertise required across a bid team is scattered across the organisation, whether it be in different departments, business lines, or in networked consortia in different locations (perhaps even in different countries).

 Bid management vs project management

-Bid management and project management are closely intertwined – it has to be done on time, and to cost and quality, but project management alone is not enough to win business over your competition.
+Bid management and project management are closely intertwined – it has to be done on time, and to cost and quality.
+But project management alone is not enough to win business over your competition.
 The fundamental difference between bid management and project management is usually one of time, budget and resources.

-A Bid Manager juggles many tasks.
-They not only run the bid as a project but they are also responsible for defining the win strategy and win themes, meeting all of the customer requirements, and writing a persuasive submission that is compliant, compelling, and which is easy to evaluate to justify the contract decision.
+A Bid Manager might be responsible for defining the win strategy and win themes, ensuring everyone is meeting all of the customer requirements, and they may also play a vital role in the writing of a persuasive submission that is compliant, compelling, and which is easy to evaluate to justify the contract decision.

-Beyond preparing the offer, they are often required to negotiate and close the bid, and ensure the smooth transition of the bid to contract implementation if awarded.
+Beyond preparing the offer, Bid Managers are often required to negotiate and close out the bid phase, gather post-bid feedback, and ensure the smooth transition of the bid to contract implementation if awarded.

 Often, Bid Managers have to be quite resourceful given their constraints of working in a fast-paced, lean and collaborative environment.
-Up until now, they have had to rely on a patchwork of tools to manage their roles – from excel to emails, and shared file repositories.
+Up until now, they have had to rely on a patchwork of tools to manage their roles – from spreadsheets to emails, and shared file repositories.

 Strategic insight and efficient processes